What do centipedes look like?

 Are centipedes dangerous?

 Centipedes are typically considered to be nuisance pests and are not known to pose any real danger to people.
 Centipedes do however have the ability to inflict very painful bites on people, the pain is commonly likened to that of a bee sting, the good news is that people are rarely bitten by centipedes.

 Why are centipedes on my property?

 Centipedes are attracted to properties that offer them easy access to food, water, and shelter sources.
 If the weather outside becomes too hot and dry for their likening they will move indoors seeking cool, dark, moist shelter.

 How do I get rid of centipedes?

-For effective centipede control, contact Montgomery Exterminating.
-Our pest control technicians have the knowledge and experience to identify the species of centipede that is infesting your space and will implement a treatment plan that results in centipede elimination.
-Reach out today to learn more about our centipede exterminating services or view our recommended service below.
+For effective centipede control in your home, contact Montgomery Exterminating.
+Our Tulsa pest control technicians have the knowledge and experience to identify the species of centipede that is infesting your space and will implement a treatment plan that results in centipede elimination.
+Reach out today to learn more about our residential and commercial centipede exterminating services or view our recommended service below.

 Schedule Your Free Estimate

 Complete the form below to schedule your no obligation inspection

 Montgomery Exterminating Blog